arcadejk/kdrama-fandom/README.md

 2. In the source section drop-down menu, choose the Master Branch.
 3. After selecting the master branch, a link to the completed website will be provided.

-You can access the live link to the deployed website here: [K-Drama React Fandom].
+You can access the live link to the deployed website here: [K-Drama React Fandom]. - https://github.com/arcadejk/kdrama-fandom/blob/main/index.html
-The live link can be found here - https://github.com/arcadejk/kdrama-fandom/blob/main/index.html

 # Credits